kimjoar/writings/alpha/testing-js.md

 ----------------------------

-A lot of the JavaScript I've seen is so complex it's really just the person that wrote it that can work efficiently with it.
+A lot of the JavaScript I've seen is so complex it's really just the person who wrote it that can work efficiently with it.
 And that's not ok when we start writing more and more JavaScript every day.

 Because you would if it was Java